btc-script-explorer/scantool/docs/rest-api/v1/block.md

 In this example, only one of the spend types was known in the original response.
 The rest must be retrieved separately.
 There are 8 separate transactions to get previous output data from.
+These fields are returned in the UnknownSpendTypes object of the original response.
-These requests can be sent in batches or individually.
+The requests can be sent in batches or individually.
-We will divide the 8 transactions into 2 groups.
+We will divide the 8 transactions into 2 groups and send them in batches of 4 each.

 **Step 2**: Request 2 groups of output types, with each group containing 4 transactions.